priyaa-t/SKA-IRIS/index.md

   <summary markdown="span"> Submitting a job using DIRAC </summary>

   ---
   Jobs are submitted to DIRAC using a string command in the DIRAC *job description language* (jdl).
-Typically this is wrapped in a script that makes it easier to visualise all the elements of the string.
+Typically this is either wrapped in a script that makes it easier to visualise all the elements of the string or using the Dirac Python API.
 An example of a full job submission script is shown in [eMERLIN-CP-jobsubmit](./submitjob.md).

   <h3 id="header">Tags</h3>